lorenzodeca/Quantitative-Macro/README.md

 # Quantitative-Macro
-All information are in QMacro_HW1.pdf
+- All information are in QMacro_HW1.pdf
+- To run my code see the two .do files